MarkSFrancis/ui-template/README.md

 # UI Template

+**This project is not a production ready app template**

-This is an extremely barebones HTML, JS and SCSS project, with bootstrap and webpack (via npm), meant for throwing together UI prototypes in CSS/ HTML/ JS.
+This is an barebones HTML, JS and SCSS project, with bootstrap and webpack (via npm), meant for throwing together UI prototypes.

+## Features

-The template HTML file sets up the minimal for HTML 5 (viewport scaling, language, etc.).
-It also comes with Bootstrap (with jQuery and Popper), and a default empty SCSS and JS file.
+1. The template HTML file sets up the minimal for HTML 5 (viewport scaling, language, etc.)

-The template package.json includes a script that starts up webpack, with hot-reloading.
-The .vscode config starts up Google Chrome on the relevant port
+1. Webpack
+1. SCSS
+1. Bootstrap
+1. jQuery
+1. Popper
+1. Hot reloading
+1. VS Code config
+1. Auto-updated dependencies (via dependabot)